-Central to the village area is the historic war memorial, a tavern, cafe, Memorial Hall, public domain, playground, volunteer Fire and Emergency brigade, Taumata o te Ra Marae, Halcombe Playcentre, and Halcombe School.
+Central to the village area is the historic war memorial, Halcombe Tavern, Memorial Hall, public domain, walkway, playground, volunteer Fire and Emergency brigade, cafe diner, Taumata o te Ra marae, Halcombe Playcentre, and Halcombe School.
 The surrounding farmland is predominately used for a variety of livestock farming and cropping, with an increasing number of lifestyle blocks and rural subdivisions.